-I’ve been in the unfortunate situation where the project I managed supported an entire federal agency but the sponsor wasn’t high enough in the organization so he didn’t have enough clout to move the project forward.
-He wasn’t able to talk to the executives in the other program offices (all of whom outranked him) and convince them that his project deserved some of their attention.
+I’ve been in the unfortunate situation where the project I managed supported an entire federal agency, but the sponsor wasn’t high enough in the organization, so he didn’t have enough clout to move the project forward.
+He couldn’t talk to the executives in the other program offices (all of whom outranked him) and convince them that his project deserved some of their attention.
 If the stakeholders are not under your management’s control and their involvement is needed for project success, then your project sponsor’s inability to make the project a priority with stakeholder management is a huge risk.

 I’ve also been very fortunate to work on a project that had a very engaged and active project sponsor.
-He was a high-ranking official respected across the entire enterprise (actually an enterprise made up of enterprises).
+He was a high-ranking official respected across the entire enterprise (an enterprise made up of enterprises).
 His bosses made it very clear that the project was a national priority.
-Needless to say, he didn’t have any trouble convincing his contemporaries that his project was one of their priorities.
+He didn’t have any trouble convincing his contemporaries that his project was one of their priorities.
 In short, your sponsor can make or break the project and everything associated with it.
 Like planets, good sponsors are hard to find, but they’re out there.

 The sponsor is not a member of your project team, but the organizational “owner” of the project and whatever the project team ends up delivering.
 As the project manager, you help the sponsor by keeping them up to date with project plans, accomplishments, and risks/issues.
 In some situations, you’re going to need their help to clear up an issue that’s impeding progress.